-Robert McCauley – McCauley grew up in Mount Vernon as the son and grandson of loggers, and his work is rooted in nature.
+Robert McCauley – McCauley grew up in Mount Vernon as the son and grandson of loggers, and his work is rooted in nature and its tension with humanity.
 He has created a mode of realism that is haunting and full of ambiguity.
 His distinctive animals manage to seem literal and symbolic at the same time, the viewer is suspended between these realms.
 McCauley has had a distinguished national career as an Artist and Professor, and has received numerous awards including a Fellowship from the National Endowment for the Arts in 1982.
-A retrospective of McCauley’s work will be featured in several Northwest museum shows in 2018.
+A retrospective of McCauley’s work will be featured in several Northwest museum shows in 2018, including the Museum of Northwest Art starting in April.

 Lanny Bergner is a mixed-media sculptor, installation, fiber and sculptural basketry artist.
 The ethereal quality of Lanny’s work is in contrast to the mundane materials he uses to construct them.
 They are created using industrially woven bronze, brass, aluminum and stainless steel mesh, silicone, wire and glass frit.
 Using only a linesman pliers and cutting shear, he employs inventive yet simple joining techniques to transform mesh into semi-transparent organic structures.
 Bergner’s work is in numerous museum collections, and he has been received international recognition and honors for his work.